atlregional/atltransit.org/pages/fares/faqs.md

 ## Inter-agency transfers
 **Question:**{: .lead} Can I get a free transfer between CobbLinc and GCT buses?

 **Answer:**{: .lead} Unfortunately not.
-Free transfers are only given when transfering from MARTA or to MARTA from one of the regional transit operators (CobbLinc, Gwinnett County TRansit or GRTA Xpress).
+Free transfers are only given when transfering from MARTA or to MARTA from one of the regional transit operators (CobbLinc, Gwinnett County TRansit or Xpress).
 [More info »](/fares/transfers)

 **Question:**{: .lead} How long is my free transfer valid?